meetmehdi/android-kotlin-samples/README.md

  * Clone this repository
  * Open the Project with Android Studio
- * Checkout a branch - Note: view-binding branch is the most up-to-date and my preferred architecture right now!
+ * Checkout a branch
  * Run the app

+Note: The branch `view-binding ` is the most up-to-date!

 ## Branches